django-salesforce/django-salesforce/README.rst

 for most uses.
 It works by integrating with the Django ORM, allowing access to the objects in your SFDC instance (Salesforce .com) as if they were in a traditional database.

-Python 2.7, 3.3 - 3.5 or pypy; Django 1.7, or with small restrictions up to Django 1.9.
+Python 2.7.9+, 3.4, 3.5, Django 1.8.4+, 1.9. are supported and tested continuously
+(Python 3.3 and PyPy probably still work, but not tested more.
+Django 1.10 is currently being implemeted and Django 1.7 is beeing removed.)
-Django 1.9 is currently supported without raw queries and without values_list() and values() methods.
-The usual support can be expected in the next django-salesforce version.
+Currently problematic: raw queries, values_list() and values() methods.

 Quick Start
 -----------